Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-target/README.md

 #### Using `prefetchContent`

-Sends a prefetch request to your configured Target server with the `TargetPrefetch` list and specified `TargetParameters`.
+Sends a prefetch request to your configured Target server with the `TargetPrefetch` list and the specified `TargetParameters`.
 The callback is invoked when the prefetch is complete and, if successful, returns a null value.
 If the prefetch is not successful, an error message is returned.

 #### Syntax